fIa5h/S3-Lambda-Segment/README.md

     $ node quickCommands.js --lambdaTest --lambdaName <YOUR LAMBDA NAME> --region <THE AWS REGION> --bucketName <YOUR S3 BUCKET NAME>
     ```

-3. Verify execution in your Cloudwatch logs.
+3. Verify execution in your Cloudwatch logs or Segment debugger.

 ### Configure Amazon S3 to Publish Events